 If at all possible, it’s a great idea to pre-arrange your car service.
 We just happened to do this because we didn’t want to wait or get gouged when we got there.
 And that turned out to be a major blessing.
 When we got off the plane and got our bags, it was eerily empty and quiet as we rolled our bags through the “airport”.
 Then we turned a corner, and suddenly a bottleneck of passengers happened, squuezing us into this area of car services and car rentals.
 However, there weren’t just counters.
 There were also people in front of the counters.
-There literally dozens…DOZENS of pushy hard sellers trying to get us into their car service counters or into their cars.
+There were literally dozens…DOZENS of pushy hard sellers trying to get us into their car service counters or into their cars.

 Avoid that craziness.
 Do some research before you go.
-Find a legitimate company and make reservations with them before you travel.
+Find a legitimate company with reviews and make reservations with them before you travel.
 You still have to walk the chaotic gauntlet, but it’s just to get to your pre-arranged ride.

 The Stay: The Reserve – Paradisus Palma Real